"Q&A with Tony Ardizzone about The Whale Chaser," by Christine Sneed.

 matters and carry within its story lines factual information.
 The factual information I tried to carry into Larabi's

-Ox was an accurate picture of Morocco during the late 1980s, during the reign of King Mohammed VI, when I twice
+Ox was an accurate picture of Morocco during the late 1980s, during the reign of King Hassan II, when I twice

 lived and traveled there.
 I found the country absolutely engaging and absorbing.
 I felt myself compelled to portray